briar/briar/briar-headless/README.md

 ## Websocket API

-The Briar client uses a websocket to notify a connected API client about new events.
+The Briar peer uses a websocket to notify a connected API client about new events.

 `WS /v1/ws`